smithy-lang/smithy-ruby/hearth/README.md

 `Hearth::XML` can be used to build XML strings and parse XML documents.

 ### Stubbing
-Hearth includes a `Hearth::Stubbing::Stubs` class that can hold stub data used by the client's `stub_responses` method.
-The `stub_responses` method is defined in the `Hearth::Stubbing::ClientStubs` module.
-To support stubbing, generated SDK clients must include this module and include protocol specific stub classes which serialize stub data into a response.
+Hearth includes a `Hearth::Stubs` class that can hold stub data used by the client's `stub_responses` method.
+The `stub_responses` method is defined in the `Hearth::ClientStubs` module.

 ### Errors
 Hearth defines a base `Hearth::ApiError` that can be inherited by protocol